josmac69/technical_challenge_l/4_data_architecture/README.md

 * `account_blocked_timestamp`: timestamp when account was blocked
 * `created_at`: timestamp when account was created
 * `updated_at`: timestamp when account was updated
+* `metadata`: JSON record with additional data about user account

+Notes:
-Payment details are stored in the third party system and are referenced by key.
-This is to avoid storing sensitive data in our system.
+* Payment details are stored in the third party system and are referenced by key.
+This way we avoid storing sensitive data in our system.
-Details are not discussed in this document.
+* Details are not discussed in this document.
 Since I presume this part would require security and privacy audit which is out of scope of this document.

 ##### User account audit transactions:
+Overview:
-History of changes on user account.
+* History of changes on user account.
 For analytical purposes.
-Data are only appended to the table, no updates or deletes are allowed.
+* Data are only appended to the table, no updates or deletes are allowed.
 So no locking is required.
-Table will be indexed by user_id, timestamp and event_type.
+* Table will be indexed by user_id, timestamp and event_type.
+Other indexes would be added based on usage.
-Table will most likely be partitioned by date (timestamp rounded to full date).
+* Table will most likely be partitioned by date (timestamp rounded to full date).

 Structure:
+* `audit_id`: bigint automatically increased (bigserial) unique audit transaction identifier
 * `user_id`: bigint user identifier
-* `timestamp`: timestamp of the event
+* `event_timestamp`: timestamp of the event
 * `event_type`: type of the event
-* `metadata`: additional metadata
+* `metadata`: JSON record describing data changed in the event

 Audit events:
 * `account_created`: account created, metadata contain all user data